splch/slc.is/posts/exploringPrivacyTools.md

 draft: false
 ---

 The brain has been hacked and its security patches come slowly.
-In order to avoid targeted ads and refining _my_ digital consciousness, I'm making steady progress toward respectful technology.
+In order to avoid targeted <abbr title="Advertisement">ad</abbr>s and refining _my_ digital consciousness, I'm making steady progress toward respectful technology.

 After learning more about <abbr title="Artificial Intelligence">[AI](/#Neural%20Networks%20From%20Scratch)</abbr>, I began to understand the importance of privacy.
 Everyone has their own reasons for protecting their data, and mine is to reduce the ability of models to fit me.
-This ties into preventing <abbr title="Advertisement">ad</abbr> recommendations and other popular motivations broadly, but I doubt we understand the implications of modelling human behavior.
+This ties into preventing ad recommendations and other popular motivations broadly, but I doubt we understand the implications of modelling human behavior.

 To limit my personal footprint, I began using Signal and Protonmail for private communication.
 My biggest challenge was converting my circles, but those closest to me tend to have similar interests.
 So after about a year and a half, I'm halfway there!
 I was initially content with protecting only my messages from peeping eyes; however I also began using private search.